The criminal offence of Larceny is found in Section 117 of the Crimes Act 1900:

 “every description of real and personal property; money, valuable securities, debts and legacies; and all deed and instruments relating to, or evidencing the title or right to any property, or giving a right to recover or receive any money or goods…”

-- The property must has value.
-Even the slightest value will be sufficient for larceny.
+- The property must have value.
+Even the slightest value will be sufficient for Larceny.

 - The property belonged to another